mahdafr/20u_cs5391-t4/README.md

     - This value was calculated to be `768.18` bytes
 2. Plot the Complementary Cumulative Probability Distribution (CCDF) of flow durations (i.e., the finish time minus the start time) and of flow sizes (i.e., number of bytes, and number of packets).
     - First plot each graph with a linear scale on each axis, and then a second time with a logarithmic scale on each axis.
+        - The program outputs are saved in the `res` directory, in `p2-linear/` and `p2-logarithmic/` folders.
+There are separate graphs and a combined graph included in their respective directories.
     - What are the main features of the graphs?
     - What artifacts of Netflow and of network protocols could be responsible for these features?
     - Why is it useful to plot on a logarithmic scale?
 3. Summarize the traffic by which TCP/UDP port numbers are used.
     - Create two tables, listing the top-ten port numbers by __sender traffic volume__ (i.e., by source port number) and by __receiver traffic volume__ (i.e., by destination port number), including the percentage of traffic (by bytes) they contribute.
-        - The two tables are available as a screenshot of `ports.py` output, found in `tables.png`
+        - The two tables are available as a screenshot of `ports.py` output, found in `3tables.png`
         - The results were computed through the use of the [NumPy library's](https://numpy.org/doc/stable/reference/generated/numpy.unique.html) `unique()` method, which returned a list of all values that appeared in a list, and the frequency of their appearance
         - I also used the [NumPy library's](https://numpy.org/doc/stable/reference/generated/numpy.argsort.html) `argsort()` method to figure the top 10 most frequently used ports for `src` and `dst` traffic
     - Where possible, explain what applications are likely be responsible for this traffic. (_See the IANA port numbers reference for details_)